Barbara (2012 film): Plot

 As Barbara spends more time working with Reiser, he begins making romantic overtures, which she rebuffs although she is intrigued by and attracted to him.
-He has built a laboratory, to test samples on-site, and he has created his own serums with which to treat patients.
+He has built a laboratory, to test samples and he has created his own serums with which to treat patients.
 One day before her planned escape, Barbara is on duty caring for a critically ill patient named Mario, whose suicide attempt had resulted in his being hospitalized.
 Barbara discovers that Mario has not been recovering from his traumatic head injury as well as believed and requires immediate brain surgery.
 She tracks Reiser down on his day off, to inform him of Mario's urgent need of surgery.
 She finds him at the home of the Stasi agent who has been overseeing her monitoring.
 Reiser is treating the agent's wife, who is dying of cancer.
-Reiser persuades her to return to the hospital – the same night of her planned escape – so that he can perform the surgery, with her assistance as anaesthesiologist during the operation.
+Reiser persuades her to return to the hospital – the same night of her planned escape – so that he can perform the surgery, with her assistance as anaesthetist during the operation.

 Following her agreement to be there, yet still planning her escape, Barbara accepts Reiser's invitation to let him cook a lunch for her at his home on the same day.
 When Reiser finally tells Barbara that he is happy to have her there with him, she kisses him.
 Then she abruptly pulls away from him, and returns to her house to continue preparing to escape.

-During this time, Stella flees the labour youth detention programme again and comes to Barbara's doorstep that night.
-Barbara takes her to the agreed-upon area on the beach, where she is to meet a person who will help smuggle her out.
+Stella flees the labour youth detention programme again and comes to Barbara's doorstep that night.
+Barbara takes her to the area on the beach, where she is to meet a person who will help smuggle her out.
 Barbara writes a note to accompany Stella, which is presumably addressed to Jörg, explaining why she has chosen to let Stella escape, instead of going herself.
 After helping Stella to a waiting raft, and a skin diver who will help her escape by sea, she returns to the hospital.
 She takes a seat, across from Reiser, who is watching over Mario at his bedside.
 She has decided to stay in the East, to be with Reiser.
 In a final close-up, their eyes meet in mutual understanding.